ln2t/cvrmap/README.md

 Note though that the `StartTime` field is not used at all by `cvrmap`, as it explores various time lags by itself.
 If the CO2 readings are in percentage of co2 concentration (which is also often used), the "Units" field must be "%", and in that case `cvrmap` will convert percentages to mmHg automatically.
 Finally, the total duration of the CO2 recording must not necessarily match the duration of the BOLD acquisition: depending on the case, CVRmap trims or uses a baseline extrapolation automatically.

-The rawdata must also have been processed using fMRIPrep (https://fmriprep.org/en/stable).
+The rawdata must also have been processed using [fMRIPrep](https://fmriprep.org/en/stable).
 A minimalistic fMRIPrep call compatible with CVRmap is:

 ```
 fmriprep /path/to/bids_dir /path/to/derivatives/fmriprep participant --fs-license-file /path/to/fslicense --use-aroma